HomeKit Automation Guide - Taking Automations Beyond the Home App

 A practical example

-I have an outdoor water feature that is fully automated through presence and time conditions via an Eve Energy smart outlet.
+I have an outdoor water feature that is fully automated through presence and time conditions via an Eve Energy smart plug.
 This works well as it only turns it on during the day when someone is home, and turns it off as required.

 However, on a windy day it sprays water all over the place, so I wanted a way to turn it off while it’s too windy.
 I need to use IFTTT for this particular case as HomeKit doesn’t support wind speed as a sensor input, but the same process would apply for other scenarios with HomeKit supported values.